Special Edition TROPIC LIGHTNING NEWS August 3, 1968

 Army Commendation Medal

-Purple Heart with two Oak Leaf Clusters
+Heart with two Oak Leaf Clusters

 American D e f e n s e Service Medal